A low-mass binary neutron star: long-term ejecta evolution and kilonovae with weak blue emission: Hydrodynamics evolution

 Here, $r_{\rm in}$ and $r_{\rm out}$ denote the inner and outer radii of the computational domain, respectively, and $J$ denotes the total number of the radial grid points.
 In this work we set $J=1024$, and $r_{\rm in}$ and $r_{\rm out}$ are set to be $r_{\rm ex}$ and $10^3\,r_{\rm ex}$ (see below).
 We confirm that the fiducial grid resolution employed in our HD simulations is sufficiently fine by checking that the results do not change for the simulation with 2048 and 256 grids for the radial and latitudinal directions, respectively.
 We refer to the simulation time of the axisymmetric NR simulation as $t$, of which origin corresponds to $\approx50$ ms after the onset of merger, and the same time origin is employed for the present HD simulations.

 The inner boundary of the long-term HD simulations is initially set to be $r_{\rm ex}= 8000\,{\rm km}$, which agrees with the extraction radius in the NR simulation from which the ejecta information was obtained.
+Note that, by this choice of $r_{\rm ex}$, the dynamical ejecta with the velocity $\lesssim 0.6\,c$ are contained inside the extraction radius of the axisymmetric NR simulation at $t=0$, and the mass of the ejecta already escaped from the extraction radius is negligible ($\sim 10^{-7}\,M_\odot$).
 In the NR simulation, the rest-mass density, $\rho$, velocity of the fluid, $v^i=u^i/u^t\,(i=x,y,z)$, and pressure, $P$, of the ejecta were recorded at the time when ejecta reached the extraction radius, and they were obtained as functions of the simulation time $t$ and the latitudinal angle $\theta$.
 The rest-mass density and velocity at $r=r_{\rm in}$ are set by employing these data.
 We employ the ideal-gas EOS with the adiabatic index of $\Gamma=4/3$ assuming that the total pressure is dominated by the radiation pressure.
 We confirm in the HD simulations that the domination of the radiation pressure indeed holds up to $t=1$ day.
 The specific internal energy of the fluid at $r=r_{\rm in}$ is set so that the pressure agrees with that of the outflow data.
 After the NR simulation data are run out at $t \approx 8.5\,{\rm s}$, the HD simulation is continued by setting the floor-value to the density of the inner boundary.
 The effect of this truncation is discussed below.

 To follow the long-term evolution of the system, we add the radial grid points to the outside of the originally outer boundary when the high velocity edge of the outflow reaches the outer boundary of our HD simulation.
 At the same time, the innermost radial grid points are removed to keep the total number of the radial grid points.
 By this prescription, the material with the radial velocity in the range of $10^{-3} <v/c <1$ is always contained in the computational domain.
 We note that the total mass of the material lost by removing the innermost radial grid points is $<10^{-3}\,M_\odot$, which is less than $1\%$ of the post-merger ejecta mass located around the inner boundary ($\sim0.1\,M_\odot$), and the re-gridding process has a negligible effect on the evolution.